Canadian stepdance

 Canadian stepdance refers to several related forms of percussive stepdance in Canada with European origins including France, Ireland and Scotland.
 Canadian stepdancing involves percussive dancing to "Celtic" tunes, usually played by fiddle.
 Percussive sounds are created through a combination of foot movements such as heel taps, toe taps, and shuffles, all designed to accentuate the music.
 Canadian stepdance is normally danced in a small space with limited lateral movement.
 Upper-body postures in Canadian stepdancing are typically relaxed but upright, allowing occasional arm movements that flow with the rhythm of the dance, or hands on hips.

 Traditional stepdance styles

 Stepdance steps vary according to the "Celtic" tune type played, such as jigs, reels, strathspeys, clogs, hornpipes, two-steps, and polkas.
 A reel, the most common tune type in Canadian stepdance, is played in 4/4 time, and is fun, fast and lively.
 A jig, also quite popular, is played in 6/8 time and sounds like an energetic march.
-The clog is slower, danced at 1/2 time, and is considered to be a more graceful dance.
+The clog is slower, danced in half time, and is considered to be a more graceful dance.